siracacl/subtitler/README.md

 ### Multi-server setup

 You can configure multiple API servers in the GUI to distribute OCR work.
 Each server has its own base URL, API key, model, and concurrency limit.
-The application distributes frames round-robin across all enabled servers.
+The application distributes frames evenly across all enabled servers, which process them concurrently.

 Example use case: run a local LM Studio instance (concurrency 3) alongside OpenRouter (concurrency 20) for a combined throughput of 23 concurrent requests.